vberruchon/docker-birthday-3/tutorial.md

 <a id="buildvotingapp"></a>
 ### 3.2 Instruction for building your voting app

-Navigate to newly created directory (example-voting-app) and run start docker compose using docker-compose.yml.
+Navigate to newly created directory (docker-birthday-3/example-voting-app) and run start docker compose using docker-compose.yml.

 ```
 $ docker-compose up -d